Australia signs security agreement with Papua New Guinea | Law-Order

 Australia and neighbouring Papua New Guinea signed a bilateral security agreement on Thursday that Prime Minister Anthony Albanese and counterpart James Marape said showed the closeness of the two nations.
 The deal is designed to bolster Papua New Guinea's internal security through more assistance in policing, defence and the judiciary as the Pacific Islands' largest nation seeks to develop its economy.

 "This is a comprehensive and historic agreement.
-It will make it easier for Australia to help PNG address its internal security needs," Albanese told a press conference in Canberra.
-He paid tribute to the support PNG's population gave to Australian servicemen during World War Two, and said it was a defence relationship forged through giving lives.
+It will make it easier for Australia to help PNG address its internal security needs," Albanese told a news conference in Canberra.
+He paid tribute to the support PNG's population gave to Australian service members during World War Two, and said it was a defence relationship forged through sacrifice.

 "For our interests going forward, we have no closer friends than Papua New Guinea," Albanese said.
-The structure of PNG's judiciary, public service and borders were established by Australia before PNG became an independent nation 48 years ago, Marape said.
+PNG's judiciary, public service and borders were established by Australia before PNG became an independent nation 48 years ago, Marape said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)